 The Standard group's Nomination and Governance committee's main responsibilities are set out in written terms of reference which are available on the club's website and include identifying suitable candidates for board membership and membership of board committees, reviewing the overall composition of the board, leading reviews of the board's effectiveness and reviewing and making recommendations on the club's governance structure, policies and practices.
 During the year, the committee reviewed the make-up and balance of the skills on the board, as well as board attendance and potential candidates for board membership.
 The committee does not generally use the services of an external consultancy firm or open advertising for the appointment of non-executive directors as board candidates are generally sought from the members.
 The committee also reviews the board induction and training processes.
 The committee also leads the review of the managers' performance, and in this respect during the year reviewed their performance against the specific requirements of an updated service level agreement, as well as the managers' remuneration.
-The committee also discussed succession planning and conducted a comprehensive review of the club's governance policies during the year.
+The committee also discussed succession planning.